 A less expensive handheld model, for instance, may be the right choice for giving you the data you need for your purposes.
 What it loses in accuracy, it gains in flexibility and adaptability to the environment you are using it in.

-When selecting a scanner, always weigh up its accuracy against your specific needs and how practical a piece of kit you need it to be in the field.
+When selecting a scanner, always weigh up its accuracy against your specific needs.
+In addition, how practical a piece of kit is, that you need it to be in the field.

-For more information, please contact us, to discuss your 3D scanning requirements in detail.
+For more information on how accurate are 3d scanners, please contact us, to discuss your 3D scanning requirements in detail.